akmur/htaccess-for-wordpress/README.md

 # Htaccess for Wordpress

-These settings have been borrowed mainly from HTML5 Boilerplate and from other sources from the interwebz
+These settings have been borrowed mainly from HTML5 Boilerplate and from other sources from the interweb

 Sources:
 * [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)